 The MIT faculty determines the Institute's educational policy.
 The faculty meets monthly and conducts much of its business through elected standing committees.

-The Institute's board of trustees, known as the Corporation, includes 70 distinguished leaders in education, industry, science, engineering, and other professions, and (ex officio) the MIT chairman, president, executive vice president and treasurer, secretary of the Corporation, president of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
+The Institute's board of trustees, known as the Corporation, includes 70 distinguished leaders in engineering, science, industry, education, and other professions, and (ex officio) the MIT chairman, president, executive vice president and treasurer, secretary of the Corporation, president of the Alumni Association, and three representatives of the Commonwealth of Massachusetts.
 The Corporation also includes approximately 35 emeritus members.
 Approximately 80 percent of the members of the Corporation are alumni of MIT.